-(CNN) — The US Centers for Disease Control and Prevention has placed a popular African destination in its "high" Covid-19 risk category for travelers.
+The US Centers for Disease Control and Prevention added three island destinations to its “high” risk category for travelers on Tuesday.

 The CDC recently overhauled its ratings system for assessing Covid-19 risk for travelers.

 The Level 3 “high” risk category is now the top rung in terms of risk level.
 Level 2 is considered “moderate” risk, and Level 1 is “low” risk.

 Level 4, previously the highest risk category, is now reserved only for special circumstances, such as extremely high case counts, emergence of a new variant of concern or health care infrastructure collapse.
 Under the new system, no destinations have been placed at Level 4 so far.

 Lesotho, a mountainous landlocked nation within South Africa, moved up from Level 1 on Monday.
 All the other places had been at Level 2.

 Last week, only one new destination was placed in Level 3: the British Virgin Islands.

 Overall, this week’s CDC travel risk update saw little in the way of the dramatic shifts in status that characterized this past winter and early spring during the original Omicron variant surge.

 In the CDC’s new system, the “Level 3: Covid-19 High” category applies to countries that have had more than 100 cases per 100,000 residents in the past 28 days.